 Three key features of NRS journals

-- At least one video clip is required to be uploaded and showed to public as a solid proof when publishing experimental research articles on NRS.
+- Video clips are welcomed to be uploaded and showed to public as a solid proof when publishing experimental research articles on NRS.
 The uploaded videos will save time and efforts of scientists who try to reproduce reported articles result.

 - Articles published on NRS are open comment and discussion, which unite scientists together to a specific topic, make science issues be solved easier.